 - Contributions to pain management

 For appointments involving equipment fitting, the NDIS participant will typically visit one of our clinics.
 This is because we have specialised equipment and tools on our premises.
-Examples of this include AVS thermo-plastics (Acrylonitrile Butadiene Styrene) as well as glues and drills which enable us to design and custom-fit Orthotics for our patients.

 Once we have carried out a fitting, we typically arrange a further appointment to take place within 2-3 weeks.
 This provides an opportunity to review the client’s experience with the initial interventions.
 From there, we may suggest periodic reviews as necessary.